 What's Christie Brinkley doing to stay in such killer shape at 64?
 In addition to exercising on a Total Gym machine, Brinkley maintains a veggie-rich vegetarian diet.
 "I've always said I go for as many colors as possible in a day," she tells Shape.

 40-year-old Tom Hardy's preferred means of getting cut?
 Clean eating and body-weight-based workouts, although he admits transforming for roles is taking more of a toll on his body as he ages.
 "I think as you get into your 40s you have to be more mindful of the rapid training, packing on a lot of weight and getting physical, and then not having enough time to keep training because you're busy filming…To go from one extreme to another has a cost," he tells The Daily Beast.

 How does Jada Pinkett Smith make 46 look like 22?
 In addition to a diet rich in superfoods, Pinkett Smith makes gym time a family affair.
 "Sitting at home on a Saturday or Sunday was never an option," she tells Shape.
 "They love to go to the gym with Will and me, but surfing and snowboarding is what we do together as a family for fun."

-A light elliptical warm-up and a weight-training-heavy routine has been the key to keeping J.K.
+A light elliptical warm-up and a weight-training-heavy routine have been the key to keeping J.K.
 Simmons in such great shape at 63.
-After gaining a significant amount of weight, “Six or seven years ago, I pretty much decided that I was going to stay in decent shape for the rest of my life,” he tells Business Insider.
+After gaining a significant amount of weight, "Six or seven years ago, I pretty much decided that I was going to stay in decent shape for the rest of my life," he tells Business Insider.

 45-year-old Gwyneth Paltrow's food habits aren't as strict as you might expect.
 After a smoothie for breakfast and a salad with protein for lunch, she tells Harper's Bazaar, "For dinner, I have whatever I want, but I do always try to avoid highly processed foods and high-fructose corn syrup."